Everything's Rosie (TV series): Development

 Everything's Rosie was created by Vickie Corner for V&S Entertainment Ltd and co-produced with JCC, owned by The Qatar Foundation.
 The series was one of the first international co-productions to air on Baraem TV, which is available throughout the Arabic countries and Europe in the Arabic language.

-In development for nearly 10 years since 2001/2002 before going into production, the concept was to create a visually appealing girl-led show that would additionally appeal to boys.
+In development for nearly 10 years since 2001 or 2002 before going into production, the concept was to create a visually appealing girl-led show that would additionally appeal to boys.

 Release

 On 3 May 2010, the first episode of Everything's Rosie aired on CBeebies.
 Series 1 introduced the primary characters within Rosie's World and established the relationships between the friends.
-Production on Series 2 was completed in 2011 with the first episode airing on 23 May 2011.
+Production on Series 2 was completed in 2011, with the first episode airing on 23 May.
 Series 2 introduced a range of new secondary characters and additional locations.
 The first episode of Series 3 aired on 18 June 2012.
-A 24-minute feature length Special "When You Wish Upon an Oak" was commissioned by CBeebies in 2013 and premiered on New Year's Day 2014.
-Series 4 completed the production at the end of 2015, with the first episode having aired on 2 March 2015, bringing the total number of episodes to 104.
+A 24-minute feature-length special, "When You Wish Upon an Oak", was commissioned by CBeebies in 2013 and premiered on New Year's Day 2014.
+The first episode of Series 4 aired on 2 March 2015, with the season completing production at the end of 2015, bringing the total number of episodes to 105.

 Everything's Rosie has been sold in over 160 territories worldwide and dubbed into 27 different languages.